Links on Android Authority may earn us a commission. Learn more.

 Do I have other options to back up photos to the cloud?

-If you don’t want to backup your Android phone to Google’s servers, there are more than a few options available.
-Google Photos might be one of the simplest photo backup services around, but it doesn’t necessarily offer granular control over how you organize your images.
+If you don’t want to backup your Android phone to Google’s servers, more than a few options are available.
+Google Photos might be one of the most straightforward photo backup services around, but it doesn’t necessarily offer granular control over how you organize your images.

 Also read: The best free cloud storage services

 Backing up messages to the cloud